survivejs/webpack-book/manuscript/appendices/02_hmr.md

 T> To prove that HMR retains application state, set up [a checkbox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) based component next to the original.
 The `module.hot.accept` code has to evolve to capture changes to it as well.

 T> The `if(module.hot)` block is eliminated entirely from the production build as minifier picks it up.
 The _Minifying_ chapter delves deeper into this topic.

+T> [hot-accept-webpack-plugin](https://www.npmjs.com/package/hot-accept-webpack-plugin) allows you to write `if (module.hot) { module.hot.accept(); }` for each module that was matched.
+It's useful in case you have modules that should accept hot loading without implementing the patching behavior.

 {pagebreak}